Heat Pumps 101

 How Central Heat Pumps Work

 At first glance, a central heat pump system looks exactly like a forced-air furnace and A/C setup found in most homes, with one major exception - there isn't a furnace.
-In its place is what looks like a furnace, but instead is an air handler that involves a blower fan and an evaporator coil.
+In its place is what looks like a furnace, but instead is an air handler that includes a blower fan and an evaporator coil.

 Rather than using a gas furnace that burns fossil fuels for energy (inefficient), heat pumps use an outdoor condenser for both heating and cooling.